A categorification of acyclic principal coefficient cluster algebras

+Producing equivalences between `cluster-like' categories is known to be a hard problem, although there are some results of this kind for triangulated categories, due to Keller--Reiten \cite{kelleracyclic} and Amiot--Reiten--Todorov \cite{amiotubiquity}.
+At present, we are not aware of any general result constructing such equivalences between extriangulated categories.
+Even if Conjecture~\ref{conj:P-vs-FK} is true, the fact that we describe the categorification via a partial stabilisation of the Frobenius category $\frobcat_Q$ instead of as an extension closed subcategory of $\clustcat{Q^\bullet}$ gives us access to different techniques for studying it, as we demonstrate in Section~\ref{s:index}.
+Indeed, cluster theory is at present better developed for exact categories than for extriangulated categories such as $\frobcat_Q^+$ and $\mathcal{U}_Q$, and it is useful to be able to exploit this.

-The main results of the paper are contained in Sections~\ref{pp-coeffs}--\ref{extriangulated}.
-In \Cref{pp-coeffs} we describe the cluster algebras with polarised principal coefficients that we will categorify, and recall the results of \cite{presslandinternally}, which we will use to produce the model.
-The algebra $A=A_{Q,W}$ needed as input for this construction is defined in \Cref{bigQP}, from the data of a quiver with potential $(Q,W)$.
-In \Cref{frjacCY} we explain further results of \cite{presslandinternally} which allow one to check the bimodule internally $3$-Calabi--Yau property for a frozen Jacobian algebra, and apply these to $A$ under the assumption that $(Q,W)$ admits a positive grading.
-This establishes \Cref{keller-analogue}.
-In \Cref{acyclic}, we show that $A$ is finite-dimensional, and hence Noetherian, when $Q$ is acyclic.
-This allows us to conclude most of the statements of \Cref{main-cat-thm}, and is the main reason for the acyclicity assumption in this theorem.
-The results on mutations are found in \Cref{mutation}, where we use them to complete the proof of \Cref{main-cat-thm}.
-The construction of the extriangulated categorification of \Cref{c:extriangulated} then follows in \Cref{extriangulated}.
+The main results of the paper are contained in Sections~\ref{s:pp-coeffs}--\ref{s:extriangulated}.
+In Section~\ref{s:pp-coeffs} we describe the cluster algebras with polarised principal coefficients that we will categorify, and recall the results of \cite{Pressland-iCY}, which we will use to construct the category $\frobcat_Q$ appearing in Theorem~\ref{t:main-cat-thm}.
+The algebra $A=A_{Q,W}$ needed as input for this construction is defined in Section~\ref{s:bigQP}, from the data of a quiver with potential $(Q,W)$.
+In Section~\ref{s:frjacCY} we explain results from \cite{Pressland-iCY} which allow us to establish the bimodule internally $3$-Calabi--Yau property for a frozen Jacobian algebra, and apply these results to $A$, thus proving Theorem~\ref{t:keller-analogue}.
+We first restrict to acyclic quivers in Section~\ref{s:acyclic}, where we show that $A$ is finite-dimensional, and hence Noetherian, under this assumption---this is why we require $Q$ to be acyclic in Theorem~\ref{t:main-cat-thm}.
+All of these ingredients are combined in Section~\ref{s:mutation} to give a proof of Theorem~\ref{t:main-cat-thm}.
+The proof of Corollary~\ref{c:extriangulated} then follows in Section~\ref{s:extriangulated}.